stephweb/daw-php-validator/README.md

-## To add an error on the fly according to a treatment:
+## To add an error on the fly according to a treatment

 ```php
 <?php